eyanoapp/opensigl/docs/en/stock-management/depot.md

 To create a new depot, click on the **[Add Depot]** button in the top right corner of the page.
 This opens a modal window to enter the depot information.
 While creating a new depot, you will need to specify the supplier.
-For more details on creating and editing suppliers within BHIMA, please see the [Supplier documentation](./supplier.md).
+For more details on creating and editing suppliers within OpenSIGL, please see the [Supplier documentation](./supplier.md).

 ## Depot Heirarchies
-BHIMA allows sites to structure their depots in a tree hierachary of parents and children, similar to the chart of accounts.
+OpenSIGL allows sites to structure their depots in a tree hierachary of parents and children, similar to the chart of accounts.
 This feature exists to allow easier permissions management.
 If a user is responsible for many depots in a region, it may make sense to group these regionally and assign a user the